FedRAMP/docs/tools/site/overrides/content/phase1/intro.md

-# 20x Phase One (Archive)
+# 20x Phase 1 (Archive)

-!!! danger "The 20x Phase One pilot is over!"
+!!! danger "The 20x Phase 1 pilot is over!"

-    The 20x Phase One pilot ended in September 2026.
+    The 20x Phase 1 pilot ended in September 2026.

-    The documentation on this page is outdated and only preserved for reference for participants in the 20x Phase One pilot.
-All 20x Phase One pilot participants who receive a pilot FedRAMP authorization have up to 12 months to adopt Phase Two standards.
+    The documentation on this page is outdated and only preserved for reference for participants in the 20x Phase 1 pilot.
+All 20x Phase 1 pilot participants who receive a pilot FedRAMP authorization have up to 12 months to adopt Phase Two standards.

 The 20xP1 pilot is testing a new approach to FedRAMP Low authorization that uses Key Security Indicators (KSIs) and machine-readable validation to assess and